microsoft/durabletask-netherite/docs/hello-sample.md

 **CAUTION:** The EventHubs namespace incurs continuous charges even if not used.
 Delete them by running `delete.ps1` once you are done with this sample.

 Both the storage account and the EventHubs namespace have a *connection string* that is needed for the application to use them.
-Our powershell scripts automatically look them up using the CLI.
+Our PowerShell scripts automatically look them up using the CLI.
 Alternatively, you can manually set the environment variables `AzureWebJobsStorage` and `EventHubsConnection` to contain these connection strings.

 ## Run or Debug locally